dorisxian/Resumate/readme.txt

 his resumes, in order those resumes were created.
 My thought process was this would allow use to thumbnail their resumes to allow them to pick one.

-What I need: As of now users.php page is structed strangely, I's like all of the forms to be one massive form.
-I also need a selector where the user picks his id to exist somewhere, please post this with a name='rid', and it should all work fine
+I restructed the NewResumes page, it doesnt affect and styling or logic wise.
+Where should I land the uer after they;ve sumbitted the information?
+I think they're should be a page where user can see a list of resumes.
+Also you'll notice the unsightly number input and submit button at the bottom.
+Thats for the resume id, and form submission, itll take you into the inner workings of the sight, but that can be fixed easily.

+What I need:
-I changed the post methos to be with [] so it returns an array of th objects with identical names, so I could work with it easier
+I changed the post methods to be with [] so it returns an array of the objects with identical names, so I could work with it easier

 -------------------------------------------------------------------------------------------------